We are excited to welcome you to campus! Here is some important information as we work together to Keep Trine Strong.

 Due to reduced room capacities, classes may need to be split into smaller groups so that only some of the students are meeting in the classroom at any given time.
 Faculty have wide latitude to adjust this model to their teaching style and to meet course learning outcomes.

-No food or drink will be allowed in classrooms.
+No food or drink are allowed in classrooms.

 If you feel ill, you must not physically attend class.
 If experiencing symptoms, you should call the Health Center at 665-4585 to make an appointment to be screened.
 For each scheduled class period of the semester, instructors have arranged a way for students to complete class activities virtually for those who are physically absent due to illness, suspected illness or quarantine.
 Students who are physically absent due to illness, suspected illness or quarantine must still participate in class virtually unless their illness makes them unable to do so.